Table of Contents

 3. Restricted Stock Units (RSUs)

 Restricted Stock Units or RSU’s have been around for decades.
 Private or public companies may offer this popular form of employee compensation.
-RSU’s are the most common equity award granted to all employee levels regardless of industry (92%) based on a 2019 Domestic Stock Plan Design Survey by Deloitte.
+RSU’s are the most common equity award granted to all employee levels regardless of industry (92%) based on Deloitte’s 2019 Domestic Stock Plan Design Survey.
 They are also the most common form of time-based full value awards (84%) by companies.
 Given these statistics, employees may seek these performance-based awards.

 How RSUs Work